pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 Blog post.
 Now we want to extend that approach by also finding out what type of allocation (i.e., object) triggered a sample and, if it survived, the next minor collection.
-So let us directly dive into how PyPy's GC stores the type of Object.
+So let us directly dive into how PyPy's GC stores the type of an object.

-Every Object allocated by the GC has a header, which is basically a 32-bit signed integer, composed of a (shifted) 16-bit type ID and 16-bit GC flags.
+Every object allocated by the GC has a header, which is basically a 32-bit signed integer, composed of a (shifted) 16-bit type ID and 16-bit GC flags.
 This means for every object allocated, as soon as we've got its address, we can just read the type from its header.
 Unfortunately, those type IDs correspond to